Japan hiking guide for beginners

 There are so many islands in the Philippines that if you visited a different one every day it would take you almost 20 years to see them all.
 All those islands and their combined coastline of nearly 60,000 kilometres – not to mention the rich culture and history of the Philippines – means it’s no exaggeration to say that there’s enough here to keep you busy for a lifetime.
-But most of us don’t have quite that long to explore this vast archipelago, so here are a few of our favourite destinations to help you narrow down your options.
+But most of us don’t have quite that long to explore this vast archipelago, so here are a few of our favourite destinations to help you figure out what to do in the Philippines.

 Although Banaue is only 300 kilometres north of Manila, it couldn’t be more different.
 The Cordilleras mountains rise in the north of Luzon, and when you are breathing in the cool misty air surrounded by the green hills the frenetic city and coastline of the south seem like something from another planet.
 At 1,300 metres altitude, Banaue is a small hill station on the doorstep of one of the most jaw dropping sights in the Philippines.